euphonie/study-notes/Engineering Tools/Cloud/GCP/IAM.md

 IAM lets administrators authorize who can take action on specific resources.
 Is conformed by:
 - **Who**
 	-  User or users.
+Can be defined by:
+		-  a Google Account
+			- Re
+		-  a Google Group
+		-  a Service Account
-Can be defined by a Google Account, a Google Group, a Service Account, an entire G-Suite or a Cloud Identity domain.
+		-  an entire G-Suite domain
+		- or a Cloud Identity domain.
 - **Can do what**
 	- Defined by an IAM role (a collection of permissions)
 - **On which resource**